- Played by: Chi McBride

 - Stern Teacher: To the point where students call him "The Nazi."

-- Throw the Dog a Bone: In the Season 1 finale, he's given a special award, and this is after he was turned down for a Headmaster position at a private school.
+- Throw the Dog a Bone: In the Season 1 finale, he's given a special award after he was turned down for a headmaster position at a private school in the previous episode.

 - Played by: Jessalyn Gilsig

-- Brother Chuck: Disappears from the show after Season 2.
+- Chuck Cunningham Syndrome: She disappears from the show after Season 2.

 - Dude, Where's My Respect?: She even remarks early on that teachers face disrespect every day from the students because it comes from the parents.